simonpfeifhofer/pgsmarthome/README.md

 # PG Smart Home

-PG Smart Home documents Alexa Voice Control integration in an existing Smart Home where:
+PG Smart Home documents Alexa voice control integration in an existing smart home.

+Prerequisites are
-- a Loxone-Mini-Server
+- a Loxone-server,
 - a Raspberry-Pi and
 - at least one Alexa
-is in place for automation.
+is in place for automation and is inside the same IP-subnet.

 ## Steps